Lao Pdr Energy Information

 Graph: CONSUMPTION TRENDS BY ENERGY SOURCE (Mtoe)

 Total energy consumption increased by nearly 5%/year over 2000-2014 and surged until 2017 (+23%/year), before slowing down (+2.9%/year) until 2019, when it reached 6 Mtoe.

 Crude Oil Production

 In 2007 the Government granted an exploration permit for the Savannakhet area, which is the main zone of interest in the country.
 Three permits had been granted in the past, but no drillings were carried out and the companies withdrew.
-As at end-2019, drilling has yet to start in the Champasak and Saravan PSC.
+Drilling has not started in the Champasak and Saravan PSC.

 Interactive Chart Lao Pdr Crude Oil Production